EGROENE/EGROENE/README.md

 ## About Me

-I am a front-end web developer from the United States (Michigan) & I'm learning React.js at the moment.
-In addition, I am working my way through the [Devslopes Academy](https://devslopes.com/), which provides training & mentorship to make me a better programmer.
-Once I get better at React.js, I will be looking for a full-time developer position at a company, where I hope to learn in-person from developers who are better than me.
-I will probably continue to work on freelance projects as I am able to.
+I am a front-end web developer from the United States (Michigan) & I'm learning React.js & TypeScript at the moment.
+In addition, I am working my way through the [Devslopes Academy](https://devslopes.com/), which provides training & mentorship.
+I am also learning some things on my own by working on personal projects & using other resources.

 In terms of work, I wear a few different hats, but I wanted to find a career that sparked my creativity more than some of the things I've been doing, so I eventually made my way to the programming world a couple years ago, and never looked back.
 I feel like this has breathed new life into my soul, at least in terms of my work life.
+I love the way programming makes me think, and there's no better feeling than to build something from the ground up & to see it working the way I imagined.
+On second thought, I guess there are a few better feelings in life, but not many; that's beside the point.

+I am here on GitHub because of, obviously, the version-control system, but also because so many other programmers are as well; it's neat to make connections others here & see what they've created, too, as well as to occasionally hear feedback on my own projects.
+So, if you'd like to get to know me more, feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/ethan-groene-1a352710b/).

 ### What I can work with:
 ![HTML5](https://camo.githubusercontent.com/d63d473e728e20a286d22bb2226a7bf45a2b9ac6c72c59c0e61e9730bfe4168c/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f48544d4c352d4533344632363f7374796c653d666f722d7468652d6261646765266c6f676f3d68746d6c35266c6f676f436f6c6f723d7768697465)